mikex16/simple-scoreboard/README.md

   1.1 mode "get_scores"

+    Display all players who scored between the range given in parameters.

   1.2 mode "get_rank"

+    Display all players ranked between the range given in parameters.

   1.3 mode "get_score_rank"

+    Get a score's rank.

   1.4 mode "get_score_to_rank"

+	  Get score(s) needed to achieve a certain rank, which may be given in percentage

   1.5 mode "get_player"

+	  Get a player's score and rank.
+If the range parameter is specified and contains a number, also shows scores near the selected player

   1.6 mode "get_count"

+    Get number of submitted scores

   1.7 mode "send"

+    Send a new score

 <h3>2.0 Mode with password required</h3>

   2.1 mode "new_game"

+    New game mode.
+Create a new game for scores to be submitted.

   2.2 mode "random_scores"

+    Inserts 100 random scores on game provided within parameters, without checking.
+For testing purposes.

   2.3 mode "reset_scores"

+    Resets score tables for the game provided within parameters

 <h3>3.0 Default Mode required password to proceed</h3>